Academic Credentials

 • Malayalam

-Mr. George addresses issues involving the biomechanics of human injury.
-He has over 10 years of experience addressing issues involving human injury biomechanics and performing biomechanical accident reconstructions in slip, trip, and fall events, elevator/escalator incidents, interactions involving consumer products, occupational and industrial accidents including falling objects and falls from heights, and all modes of automotive collisions.
+Mr. George has over a decade years of experience in biomechanics and human injury analysis.
+He specializes in evaluating the biomechanics of injuries across a wide range of scenarios, including in slip, trip, and fall events, elevator and escalator incidents, interactions involving consumer products, occupational and industrial accidents including falling objects and falls from heights, and all modes of automotive collisions.

-Mr. George has utilized his research experience in human gait to investigate individuals negotiating various environments including stairways, curbs, and level-ground, with a focus on the role of footwear.
-As a certified English XL Tribometrist, he has assessed the condition of walkway surfaces and its role on overground walking.
+Mr. George has utilized his research experience in human gait to analyze individuals negotiating diverse environments including stairways, curbs, and level ground, with a particular emphasis on the role of footwear.
+As a certified English XL Tribometrist, he has assessed the slip resistance of numerous walkway surfaces and its role on overground walking.
+Mr. George has extensive experience in evaluating claims of injury during elevator and escalator stop events.
+During these evaluations, he has extensively utilized inertial measurement units (IMUs) to collect precise data of the motion of occupants, elevators, and escalators to aid in his analyses.

 Mr. George has evaluated the safety of a wide variety of consumer products, including juvenile products, virtual reality products, playground equipment, sports equipment, and household appliances for potential hazards associated with the use and misuse of these products.
-As part of this work, he has designed and executed numerous studies with volunteer participants to assess their interactions with these products.
-He has also used large scale incident and injury databases such as the Consumer Product Safety Commission (CPSC)'s National Electronic Injury Surveillance System (NEISS) to identify potential hazards and hazard patterns.
-Mr. George has evaluated various accidents to evaluate the risk of injury to multiple body regions.
-Particularly, he has investigated the injury mechanisms and kinematics of children during their interaction with various child products, including child restraint systems, toys, handheld carriers, soft infant carriers, slings, swings, bouncers, strollers, highchairs, bassinets, inclined sleepers, infant bedding, activity centers, floor seats, cribs, and beds.
-He has been involved in the evaluation of various issues related to CPSC inquiries and product recalls.
+As part of this work, he has designed and conducted numerous studies with volunteer participants to analyze their interactions with these products.
+Using large-scale incident and injury databases, such as the Consumer Product Safety Commission (CPSC)'s National Electronic Injury Surveillance System (NEISS), he has identified potential hazards and emerging hazard patterns.
+Mr. George has assessed various accidents to determine the risk of injury to multiple body regions, with extensive expertise in evaluating the injury mechanisms and kinematics of children interacting with juvenile products.
+His investigations span child restraint systems, toys, handheld carriers, soft infant carriers, slings, swings, bouncers, strollers, highchairs, bassinets, inclined sleepers, infant bedding, activity centers, floor seats, cribs, and beds.
+Additionally, he has provided expertise in addressing issues related to CPSC inquiries and product recalls.

-Mr. George has also evaluated occupant kinematics and injury mechanisms in automobile collisions, including frontal, rear-end, lateral impacts, and sideswipes, as well as rollovers.
-He has been involved in full scale vehicle to-vehicle crash testing with anthropomorphic test devices (ATDs).
-He has analyzed issues related to injury causation to determine whether an injury mechanism is present in an event and has assessed how the forces experienced by the body compare to everyday activities.
+Mr. George has also evaluated occupant kinematics and injury mechanisms in automobile collisions, including frontal, rear-end, lateral impacts, sideswipes, and rollovers.
+His work has involved full‑scale vehicle to-vehicle crash testing with anthropomorphic test devices (ATDs).
+He has analyzed issues related to injury causation to determine whether an injury mechanism is present in a given event and has assessed how the forces experienced by the body during these incidents compare to those encountered in non‑injurious everyday activities.